-This has been on my mind for a while and I suppose came to ahead last week after a tough day with the girls (read about it here).
-Firstly, I want to clarify that my girls are really good, we very rarely have to shout or punish them but the last few months I have been pondering with the question, am I spoiling our girls?
+This question ‘Do I spoil my children?’ has been on my mind for a while.
+It came to ahead last week after a tough day with the girls (read about it here).
+Firstly, I want to clarify that my girls are really good.
+We very rarely have to shout or punish the.
+However the last few months I have been pondering with the question, am I spoiling our girls?

-It is hard to get the balance right, you love them and you want to give them whatever they want, whatever makes them happy, however you don’t want to make them spoilt.
-I guess they also need to be taught that they can’t always get what they want – as they get older things will be out of your control – friends, boyfriends, clubs.
+It is hard to get the balance right.
+I love them and you want to give them whatever they want.
+Whatever makes them happy, however you don’t want to make them spoilt.
+I guess they also need to be taught that they can’t always get what they want.
+As they get older things will be out of your control – friends, boyfriends, clubs.

-I suppose the one thing we are quite firm on is discipline, we can be quite strict.
-If they are naughty we do punish them, if they are hard work when we are out then they don’t get a treat.
+The one thing we are quite firm on is discipline, we can be quite strict.
+If they are naughty we do punish them.
+On days that they are hard work when we are out then they don’t get a treat.

-I do think some changes need to be made, I have already decided that tickets to shows need to be a Christmas or Birthday treat and, if they want a toy from these shows, they need to save some Christmas money.
+Chhanges do need to be made.
+I have already decided that tickets to shows need to be a Christmas or Birthday treat and, if they want a toy from these shows, they need to save some Christmas money.
 I have also thought about a charity jar so when they start receiving pocket money they will be encouraged to put some in their charity jar to make them realise that it is important to give to those less fortunate.